jlimadev/aws-certification-cloud-practitioner-notes/notes/vpc/README.md

 VPC Endpoints allows us to connect to AWS services using a private network instead of the public.
 We have two types of Endpoints.
 This gives you enhanced security and lower latency to access AWS services.

+> VPC endpoint enables you to privately connect your VPC to supported AWS services and VPC endpoint services powered by AWS PrivateLink without requiring an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection.

 **Gateway**: Dynamo and S3
 **Interface** All others AWS services